Chase16Rogers/workbook/src/reflections/wk11/02-Day.md

 An alias is a second name that can be given to a binding.
 Typically much shorter than the actual name, like a single character.
 This can make it much faster/easier to write as you would only need a single character to reference the binding instead of writing out it's entire name.
 If done right it's supposed to even maintain readability, but at a glance it seems like the opposite.
 While it is reasonable to understand a single character references this conceptual list, quickly reading and trying to understand the code all of the single characters make it more convoluted, at least in my opinion.

-## Demonstrate how you would query a join statement that would get all of a doctors patients from the collection on the codeworks classroom.
+## Writing a join statement to get all the patients for a doctor.

 ```
 internal IEnumerable<Patient> GetPatientsByDoctor(int id)